Anglo-Mughal war (1686–1690)

-Upon the Company's request, King James II sent warships to help out the company rule in India, but the expedition failed.
+Upon the Company's request, King James II sent 12 warships to help out the company rule in India, but the expedition failed as he was overthrown by William III in 1688, whose reign was hostile to the company.
 Following the dispatch of twelve warships loaded with troops, a number of battles took place, leading to the siege of Bombay Harbour and bombardment of the city of Balasore.
 New peace treaties were negotiated, and the East India Company sent petitions to the emperor, Aurangzeb, about trade involving the Portuguese at Hooghly and religious intolerance of the Tamil community in Madras, but praised Aurangzeb's imperial majesty and compared him with ancient Persia's emperors Cyrus and Darius.
 However, the company eventually failed to reach an agreement.

 The English naval forces established a blockade of the Mughal ports on the western Indian coast, engaged in several battles with the Mughal Army, and captured ships with Muslim pilgrims journeying to Mecca.

-The East India Company navy blockaded several Mughal ports on the western coast of India and engaged the Mughal Army in battle.
-The blockade started to effect major cities like Chittagong, Madras and Mumbai (Bombay), which resulted in the intervention of Emperor Aurangzeb, who seized all the factories of the company and arrested members of the East India Company Army, while the Company forces commanded by Josiah Child captured further Mughal trading ships.
+The blockade started to affect major cities like Chittagong, Madras and Mumbai (Bombay), which resulted in the intervention of Emperor Aurangzeb, who seized all the factories of the company and arrested members of the East India Company Army, while the Company forces commanded by Josiah Child captured further Mughal trading ships.

 Ultimately the Company was forced to concede by the armed forces of the Mughal Empire and the company was fined 150,000 rupees (roughly equivalent to today's $4.4 million).
 The company's apology was accepted and the trading privileges were restored by Aurangzeb.